AEA Silver Dart: Operational history

 When the Silver Dart lifted off on 23 February 1909, it flew only half a mile (800 m) at an elevation from three to nine meters, and a speed of roughly 65 km/h.
 The aircraft was the first powered, heavier-than-air machine to fly in Canada.
 Other records were soon to fall; on 10 March 1909, the Silver Dart flown again by McCurdy completed a circular course over a distance of more than 35 km.
 The first passenger flight in Canada was made in the Silver Dart on 2 August 1909.

 The Canadian Army was unimpressed at the headway made by the group.
 The general impression of the time was that aircraft would never amount to much in actual warfare.
 Despite official scepticism, the Association was finally invited to the military base at Camp Petawawa to demonstrate the aircraft.
 The sandy terrain made a poor runway for an aircraft with landing wheels about 2 in wide.
 The Silver Dart had great difficulty taking off.
 On its fifth flight on 2 August 1909, McCurdy wrecked the craft when one wheel struck a rise in the ground while landing.
 The Silver Dart never flew again.

 Although a significant aircraft in Canada, the location of the initial design and construction of the Silver Dart made it an American design.
 Following the disbanding of the AEA, founding members, McCurdy and F.W. ("Casey") Baldwin obtained the Canadian patent rights for Aerodrome No. 4 (The Silver Dart), for the express purpose of producing a Canadian-made version.
 Subsequently, the Baddeck No. 1 and Baddeck No. 2 were built by the Canadian Aerodrome Company, the newly formed company that Baldwin and McCurdy established in 1909.

 Tributes

 50th Anniversary flight

 There is a reconstruction of the Silver Dart on display at the Canada Aviation and Space Museum in Ottawa.
 The reconstruction was built by volunteers from the Royal Canadian Air Force between 1956 and 1958 to celebrate the 50th anniversary of the first flight.
 The aircraft flew over Baddeck Bay on the day of the anniversary but crashed due to high winds.
 A number of other scaled and full-scale replicas are found in Canadian and museum collections in other parts of the world, including examples at the Canadian Bushplane Heritage Centre in Sault Ste.
-Marie, the Atlantic Canada Aviation Museum, Reynolds-Alberta Museum, Canadian Warplane Heritage Museum A.G.Bell Museum, Baddeck Nova Scotia, the National Air Force Museum of Canada and Aero Space Museum of Calgary.
+Marie, the Atlantic Canada Aviation Museum, Reynolds-Alberta Museum, Canadian Warplane Heritage Museum The Canadian Aviation Museum in Windsor On.
+A.G.Bell Museum, Baddeck Nova Scotia, the National Air Force Museum of Canada and Aero Space Museum of Calgary.